Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - All garden plots and adjoining pathways must be clear of weeds and trash year round.
 All plant growth, trellises, pots, etc. must be contained within garden plot boundaries.

 - Water conservation must be practiced, turn off all faucets before leaving the garden.
-Do not water another gardeners plot unless you have permission.
-No watering from Noon to 3:30.
+Do not water another member’s plot unless you have permission.
+No watering from 12:30 p.m. to 3:30 p.m.

-- Gardeners may not tap into the irrigation system or alter it in any way without written approval from the Board.
+- Members may not tap into the irrigation system or alter it in any way without written approval from the Board.
 Any emergency repairs to an irrigation system are billable to the plot member.
+Failure to repair a broken system in a timely manner will result in discontinuance of this privilege.

 - Flagpoles, bird feeders and birdhouses are subject to height restrictions up to 7′.